swkeever/skies.dev/content/clean-code/index.md

 - Whether you should indent with tabs or spaces
 - Vim or Emacs (but really... you should be using VS Code)

-Most of the time its just for some internet humor.
+Most of the time it's just for some internet humor.

 So is there such thing as clean code?
 Yes.
 But what is considered clean code is going to vary from project to project, team to team.
 Many projects have tooling that make it easy to write code that conforms to a particular style guide.

-## Use Linting Tools
+## Use Lint Tools

 ![tools](tools.jpg)

 What is deemed “clean code” is going to vary from project to project.
-If you’re working on a project with a team, there will probably be a defined style guide and **linting tools** to help enforce it.
+If you’re working on a project with a team, there will probably be a defined style guide and **lint tools** to help enforce it.

 <aside>
 <p>